anatoliifrolov/postgres-cxx-client/README.md

 and defaults to hardware concurrency.
 Also the internal queue size can be limited.
 Exceeding the limit results in an exception in a thread calling the client methods.
-By default the queue is allowed to grow until application run out of memory and crash.
+By default the queue is allowed to grow until application runs out of memory and crashes.

 Shutdown policy regulates how to handle the queue on shutdown.
 Default policy is to stop gracefully: all requests waiting in the queue will be executed.